WarchiefZhangW/Fungal-pro/README.md

 # Fungal-pro
 Fungal protein database

-The database can be directed downloaded using the following URL:
+The database can be directly downloaded using the following URL:

 https://fungal-pro-v1-1313995673.cos.ap-beijing.myqcloud.com/Fungal_pro-V1.tar.gz